solana-labs/solana/book/src/api-reference/cli.md

     -k, --keypair <PATH>                     /path/to/id.json
-        --lockup-date <RFC3339 DATE TIME>    The date and time at which this account will be available for withdrawal --lockup-epoch <EPOCH>               The epoch height at which this account will be available for withdrawal
+        --lockup-date <RFC3339 DATE TIME>    The date and time at which this account will be available for withdrawal --lockup-epoch <EPOCH>               The epoch height at which this account will be available for withdrawal --seed <SEED STRING>                 Seed for address generation; if specified, the resulting account will be at a derived address of the STAKE ACCOUNT pubkey --stake-authority <PUBKEY>           Public key of authorized staker (defaults to cli config pubkey) --withdraw-authority <PUBKEY>        Public key of authorized withdrawer (defaults to cli config pubkey)

 ARGS:
     <STAKE ACCOUNT>    Keypair of the stake account to fund